johnk2022/Project1/README.md

 Select better fonts and font colors to make text more readable.

 Automatically change background image by season.
-IF DATE > MAY THEN IMAGE=SUMMER_BACKGROUND.JPG

 Add facility to Upload images to the Gallery